bachato/state-alchemist/README.md

 ### After enabling a mod, I don't notice it in the game.

-Make sure to reboot the game after enabling it.
+Make sure to relaunch the game after enabling it.

 If you did, disable the mod in State Alchemist.
 Then in a file explorer, go to that mod's folder in the `mod_alchemy/<title_id>/<group_name>/<thing_being_modded>/` folder to inspect its folders and files.